matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 - Write your HTML pattern in a Markdown file.
 - The pattern must start with [Front Matter](https://jekyllrb.com/docs/frontmatter/).
 - Set the `title`, `maturity`, and the location of the corresponding `styles`.
-- Optional: Turn off the Pattern Controls by using `control: exclude` - this is particulary useful for foundation patterns.
+- Optional: Turn off the Pattern Controls by using `control: exclude` - this is particularly useful for foundation patterns.

 {% highlight pattern.md %}
 ---